Some standards are hyperlinks: clicking on them will activate a vocabulary review game which can be done

 LOR-3.A Explain the implications of the doctrine of selective incorporation.

-LOR-3.B Explain the extend to which states are limited by the due process clause from infringing upon individual rights.
+LOR-3.B Explain the extent to which states are limited by the due process clause from infringing upon individual rights.

 MPA Methods of Political Analysis Using various types of analyses, political scientists measure how U.S. political behavior, attitudes, ideologies, and institutions are shaped by a number of factors over time.